paulohscwb/polyhedra/johnson3/README.md

 <hr>
 <h4>29.
 Bilunabirotunda</h4>
 <a href="vr/j91_bilunabirotunda.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/243A.png" class="foto"></a><img src="ar/243.png" class="qr">
  <br><span class="titulo">J<sub>91</sub></span> The bilunabirotunda, or bilbiro, is one of the Johnson solids.
-The "birotunda" in the name signifies these two areas, while the "biluna" refers to the two lunes (sections with a square connecting to two triangles).
+The "birotunda" in the name signifies two rotundas, while the "biluna" refers to the two lunes (sections with a square connecting to two triangles).
 If the "rotunda" parts of two bilunabirotundae are aligned with opposite corresponding parts of an icosidodecahedron, they touch at the center of the icosidodecahedron because each bilunabirotunda's height in this direction is exactly half that of the icosidodecahedron height.
 <br><br><b>Faces:</b> 8 triangles, 2 squares and 4 pentagons | <b>Edges:</b> 26 | <b>Vertices:</b> 14 | <b>Dihedral angles:</b> 159.09°, 142.62°, 110.95°, 100.81° and 63.43°. <a href="https://polytope.miraheze.org/wiki/Bilunabirotunda" target="_blank">More...</a>
 <hr>
 <h4>30.
 Triangular hebesphenorotunda</h4>